 Envisioning Scholarly Communication Through 2030: Analyzing trends in open science to chart the course of open access publishing

-The Open Access (OA) movement has gained significant momentum in recent years, with researchers, publishers, and policymakers showing interest to promote open and accessible dissemination of scholarly work.
+The Open Access (OA) movement has gained significant momentum in recent years, with researchers, publishers, and policymakers showing interest to promote accessibility of scholarly work.
 As we approach 2030, it is crucial to analyze the trends shaping the open science landscape to envision a sustainable future of scholarly communication.

 Shifting Attitudes and Accelerating Progress

-Recent years have witnessed a remarkable shift in the attitudes of researchers and publishers towards OA publishing.
 Over the past decade, the U.S. government has taken steps to promote open science by making federally funded research more accessible to the public.
-Furthermore, with the growing advocacy and policies promoting open science, the White House Office of Science and Technology Policy (OSTP) declared 2023 as the Year of Open Science and further emphasized upon the indispensable role of federal agencies in developing and promoting innovative and inclusive open science policies.
+Furthermore, with the growing advocacy and policies promoting open science, the White House Office of Science and Technology Policy (OSTP) declared 2023 as the Year of Open Science.
+They further emphasized upon the indispensable role of federal agencies in developing and promoting innovative and inclusive open science policies.

 Here is a glimpse through the pivotal moments in the history of OA publishing: